Causes Of Alcoholism

-There is no one single cause of alcoholism.
+There is no singular cause of alcoholism.
 In fact, there are dozens of risk factors that play a role in the development of an alcohol addiction.
 These risk factors interact differently in every individual, leading to alcohol use disorders in some and not in others.

 Both internal and external factors contribute to the development of alcoholism.
 Internal factors include genetics, psychological conditions, personality, personal choice, and drinking history.
 External factors include family, environment, religion, social and cultural norms, age, education, and job status.